kddubey/cappr/docs/source/select_a_language_model.rst

    of prompts that are processed at a time; completions are always processed in parallel.

-:mod:`cappr.huggingface.classify_no_batch` is compatible with all models which :mod:`cappr.huggingface.classify_no_cache` is compatible with.
-The difference is that the no-batch module has the model process one prompt-completion pair at a time, minimizing memory usage.
+:mod:`cappr.huggingface.classify_no_batch` is currently not compatible with `AutoAWQ`_ models.
+The difference between this module and :mod:`cappr.huggingface.classify` is that this module has the model process one prompt-completion pair at a time, minimizing memory usage.

 .. warning:: When instantiating your `AutoAWQ`_ model, you must set an extra attribute
              indicating the device(s) which the model is on, e.g.,